 Financial aid is intended to assist you in financing your education by supplementing your own resources.
 Many students and families use a combination of personal savings, scholarships, Florida Prepaid funds, part-time employment, PLUS Loans, and NSU payment plans to fund their education.
 Two of these options include the following:

 The Office of Student Financial Assistance is eager to assist you in finding a solution that is right for you.

 If your financial aid file is selected for verification, you must submit all required verification documents requested by Enrollment and Student Services (ESS).
-Funds will not be disbursed until the verification process has been completed.
 Any discrepancy in the information you provide may cause your award amount(s) to change.
 You must submit all required documents no later than four weeks prior to the end of the enrollment period for the semester/term in which you are requesting aid.
 Failure to complete verification by this deadline may result in your ineligibility for aid or cancellation of aid previously offered.
-Visit our verification page for more information and tips for a successful verification process.
+Visit our verification page for more information on the verification process.

-Repeating Courses Before repeating a course, be sure to consult your academic advisor AND to understand all financial aid implications.
+Before repeating a course, be sure you understand all potential academic and financial aid implications.
 Repeated courses affect Satisfactory Academic Progress (SAP) calculations as they are counted as attempted credits.
-In addition, students may receive federal financial aid for a repeated course only once, if the course was previously passed (credit has been received).
+In addition, students may receive federal financial aid for a repeated course only once, if the course was previously passed (credit has been earned).
 For more information, view the Repeat Course Policy for Financial Aid.

 The information in these Terms and Conditions is subject to change.
-Generally, these Terms and Conditions are reviewed for updates each academic year, however, due to changes in federal, state, and institutional regulations and policies, changes may occur more frequently.
+These Terms and Conditions have been reviewed prior to the beginning of the 2019-2020 academic year, however, due to changes in federal, state, and institutional regulations and policies, changes may occur.
 Minor updates to the Terms and Conditions will be promptly posted to this site.
 Should major changes occur, students will also be notified via NSU email.